Admission and Registration

 Early Decision Program

-The Early Decision Program enables seniors from some high schools, who have submitted a Citrus College application, to visit the campus, take the assessment test and meet with a counselor during the second semester of their senior year.
+The Early Decision Program enables seniors from some high schools, who have submitted a Citrus College application, to visit the campus, complete a career workshop and meet with a counselor during the second semester of their senior year.

 How to Apply